roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

  Last night hubby played it just right - he was upset because I was upset and he didn't say anything that could be construed as a "hot wife" topic (even if he was thinking about it).

  Anyway, Matt called me to say that he had been invited up for an interview, but he told me he had just accepted his "dream" job down in Miami.
 Then he said if it was possible that we could hook up again he would still come up for the interview.
 I told him I'd love to se him again.
 After he called HR back he called me back and said he was scheduled for an interview on Friday 12/8 and then he asked if he could book his return flight for Saturday instead of Friday.
 I told him that even though I could not make any promises about my weekend availability that if he felt lucky he might want to book the flight for Sunday.
 I am such a slut!!!
 Anyway, crisis averted and maybe some adventures coming to relate to you and hubby.
-Report_Story #2